‘RHOP’ Star Ashley Darby Disses Monique Samuels Again, Says She’s Fake

-Ashley Darby, star of the Real Housewives of Potomac, is still feuding with castmate Monique Samuels, whom she accused of drunk-driving shortly before Monique crashed her Bentley into a tree.
+Ashley Darby, star of the Real Housewives of Potomac, is still feuding with castmate Monique Samuels, whom she accused of drunk driving shortly before Monique crashed her Bentley into a tree.

 Months later, Darby still stands by her claims and says Monique is a poser who pretends she’s a “boss” in control of everything when in reality she’s a mess.

-“She presents something that’s not really true,” Ashley told OK! (see video.)
+“She presents something that’s not really true,” Ashley told OK! (see video).
 Darby, who at one point was fairly close with Monique, said the relationship soured because Samuels is a snobby poser.

 Last week, Samuels almost got into a fistfight with co-star Robyn Dixon, who repeated Ashley’s allegations that Monique had drunk four martinis with lunch before her car accident.